Kiran7007/Interview-Preparation/docs/android.md

     6. Measure using startup benchmarks and production telemetry.
     7. The first step should be profiling, not guessing.

+---

+## What are Android Vitals and App Performance Score?

+- **Android Vitals:** Production quality signals shown in Google Play Console, such as crashes, ANRs, slow starts, slow rendering, and battery problems.
+- **App Performance Score:** A summary used to compare important app quality and performance signals.
+- Use production metrics to find affected devices and versions.
+- Use local profilers and benchmarks to reproduce and fix the measured problem.
+- Monitor the metric after rollout instead of relying only on debug-device results.

 ## What are Baseline Profiles?
 - Baseline Profiles tell Android which code paths are important.
 - They can improve startup and runtime performance by optimizing critical paths earlier.